leplusorg/docker-mail/README.md

 ## Example using the filesystem

-Same thing, assuming that you want to convert an AsciiDoc file intput.mbox in your current working directory to HTML:
+Same thing, assuming that you want to convert an Mailbox file intput.mbox in your current working directory to HTML:

 **Mac/Linux**